whyboris/utilitarianism.net/content/acting-on-utilitarianism.md

 In addition, joining a community of people with shared aims like effective altruism can be one of the best ways for its members to increase their impact.
 Such a community allows a group of people to give each other mutual support, and to coordinate more effectively and thus achieve more than they could as individuals.

 Members of the effective altruism movement often decompose the problem of how to do the most good into two parts: First, which problem (“cause”) should I focus on?
 Second, which means should I take to address those problems?
-We will discuss these two questions in the remainder of this article.
+We will discuss these two questions in the remainder of this chapter.

 ## Cause Prioritization